amrassal707/SpringBoot-Auto-Irrigation-System/README.md

 ## Extra Important Notes

-  * all endpoints are done manually, if you want to automate, uncomment the @EnableScheduling in the mainApp and check the SchedulerMain class for the implementation
+  * All endpoints are done manually, if you want to automate, uncomment the @EnableScheduling in the main app and check the SchedulerMain class for the implementation